kata198/AdvancedHTMLParser/README.rst

 	getElementsByClassName \- Returns a list of all elements containing one or more space\-separated class names

 	getElementsByAttr       \- Returns a list of all elements matching a paticular attribute/value pair.

+	getElementsByXPathExpression \- Return a TagCollection (list) of all elements matching a given XPath expression

 	getElementsWithAttrValues \- Returns a list of all elements with a specific attribute name containing one of a list of values